clairedavid/intro_to_ml/README.md

 The course uses [Jupyter-Book](https://jupyterbook.org/en/stable/intro.html) as a wrapper for displaying lecture content and exercises.

+You can access the published version [here](https://clairedavid.github.io/intro_to_ml).

-Programming tutorials and assignments will be done in Python using [Jupyter Notebooks](https://jupyter.org/).
+Programming tutorials and assignments are done in Python using [Jupyter Notebooks](https://jupyter.org/).

 ## Calendar